nieltg/proxify/README.md

 ## Installation

-`proxify` is best if it is installed at the system because priviledge escalation tools, like `sudo` prohibit some environment variables to be passed to escalated command for some security reasons.
+`proxify` is best if it is installed at the system because privilege escalation tools, like `sudo` prohibit some environment variables to be passed to escalated command for some security reasons.